mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 Caddy was the first application ever to manage it's own certificates and has further revolutionized the use of encryption on the web.

+Also, the librarys that enables automatic HTTPS in Caddy is called [certmagic](https://github.com/caddyserver/certmagic) and is open-source, meaning that you have no excuse not to provide HTTPS out of the box on your next web application written in Go.

 ## ACME for DNS Server
 Now, the idea was that this idea that originated in caddy could also be applied to DNS servers.